graeme-lockley/graeme-lockley.github.io/source/posts/20160227-conways-game-of-life.html.md

 - Instances of `Grid` are composed using a builder.
 {: .default-ul }

-I found this interesting because my instinctive implementation was to make `Grid` implementations mutable.
+I found this interesting because all of my previous pure TDD GOL implementations made the `Grid` abstraction mutable.

 Finally, having come to the end of this implementation, I found no need to refactor `Grid` away and replace it with a standard Java library.
-Factually doing so would have had some severe consequences:
+Doing so would have had some severe consequences:

 - The standard library would have leaked into `Tick` and materially damaged the readability of that class,
-- It would have necessary to commit to an implementation of `Grid` - as it stands the source contains two implementations which can be swopped out with a third depending on the need, and
+- It would have become necessary to commit to an implementation of `Grid` - as it stands the source contains two implementations which can be swopped out with a third depending on the need, and
 - The algorithm is the algorithm.
 To make this implementation time efficient I have no doubt that much progress can be made by building an optimised version of `Grid` and, specifically, the method `forEachRelevantCell`.
 By collapsing `Grid` into a standard library implementation this opportunity would have been lost.
 {: .default-ul }

+## Conclusion

+This exercise has reminded me that much of what we as developers do is to translate a requirement into a software implementation that fulfills that requirement.
+Too often though we start from the ground up thinking that we have nothing to start with.
+Holding the DRY principle close and being open to where semantic facts are recorded could greatly simplify our day-to-day and increase the quality of our software by reducing cognitive dissonance when stepping between human representations and software representations.